Kong/docs.konghq.com/app/deck/1.11.x/reference/deck_sync.md

       --select-tag strings                only entities matching tags specified via this flag are synced.
                                           When this setting has multiple tag values, entities must match every tag.
       --silence-events                    disable printing events to stdout
-      --skip-consumers                    do not diff consumers or any plugins associated with consumers.
+      --skip-consumers                    do not sync consumers or any plugins associated with consumers.
   -s, --state strings                     file(s) containing Kong's configuration.
                                           This flag can be specified multiple times for multiple files.
                                           Use '-' to read from stdin. (default [kong.yaml])